Best Fonts for Email: Usage Tips and Tricks

 This font, designed back in 1982, is packaged with all versions of Microsoft, starting from Windows 3 and Apple Mac OS X. Displayed by all email clients.
 Due to terminal diagonal cuts, it looks less mechanical compared to other sans serifs.

-A sans-serif typeface, one of the most used fonts of a type, has rounded letters and wide capitals.
-Designed in 1957
+A sans-serif typeface, one of the most used fonts of type, has rounded letters and wide capitals.
+Designed in 1957.

-This perfect font has tall low-case letters, slightly condensed, short descenders, and ascenders.
+This perfect font has tall low-case letters, slightly condensed, short descenders and ascenders.
 Commissioned by “The Times” in 1931.
-This is one of the favorite fonts from the sans serifs family of many internet users and web designers.
+This is one of the favorite fonts from the sans serifs font families of many internet users and web designers.

 Courier was designed in 1955 and adjusted to be a monospaced font.
 Courier New has heavier dots and commas than the original Courier.
 Courier is the standard modern font used for screenwriting in the film industry.